Stop Waiting for the Story to End Differently

 Each of those moments is you taking something back.
 Not dramatically.
 Just quietly, steadily, choosing the direction of your own life instead of organizing yourself around his absence.

 You don't have to understand why you still miss him on some days when you know, clearly, that he wasn't right for you.
 You don't have to stop feeling sad in order to also feel hopeful.
-You don't have to perform recovery — the social media posts, the "I'm doing so well" energy, the visible transformation.
+You don't have to perform recovery — the social media posts, the visible transformation, the "I'm doing so well" energy performed for an audience that's watching.

-What I've learned, slowly and with some difficulty, is that the emotions move faster when you stop fighting them.
-When you let the sadness be sad instead of trying to immediately convert it into a lesson or a stepping stone.
+What I've learned, slowly and with some difficulty, is that emotions move faster when you stop fighting them.
+When you let the sadness be sad instead of immediately converting it into a lesson.
 When you sit with the anger instead of rushing to forgiveness because you've been told it's what you're supposed to do.

-There's a difference between feeling your emotions and being consumed by them.
-Both are available.
-You don't have to choose between suppressing them and drowning in them.
+Feeling your emotions and being consumed by them are not the same thing — and you don't have to choose between suppressing them and drowning in them.

 Watch them the way you watch weather.
 It comes, it has its intensity, it passes.
 You don't have to do anything to make that happen — you just have to not build your house in the middle of the storm and call it a permanent address.